oxylabs/how-to-scrape-amazon-prices/README.md

 [![Oxylabs promo code](https://user-images.githubusercontent.com/129506779/250792357-8289e25e-9c36-4dc0-a5e2-2706db797bb5.png)](https://oxylabs.go2cloud.org/aff_c?offer_id=7&aff_id=877&url_id=112)

-Here's the process of scraping best-selling items, search results, and currently available deals from Amazon using Python and Oxylabs [E-Commerce Scraper API](https://oxylabs.io/products/scraper-api/ecommerce) (**1-week free trial**).
+Here's the process of scraping best-selling items, search results, and currently available deals from Amazon using Python and Oxylabs [E-Commerce Scraper API](https://oxylabs.io/products/scraper-api/ecommerce) (a part of Web Scraper API).
+You can claim a **1-week free trial** by registering on the [dashboard](https://dashboard.oxylabs.io/).

 For a detailed walkthrough with explanations and visuals, check our [blog post](https://oxylabs.io/blog/scraping-amazon-prices).